ChaLinP/Healthcare-SSAS-Cube/README.md

 ## Overview

 This project implements a SQL Server Analysis Services (SSAS) cube on top of a healthcare data warehouse modeled using a star schema.
-The cube allows for multidimensional analysis of healthcare metrics such as patient encounters, costs, payer coverage, and more.
+The cube allows for multidimensional analysis of healthcare metrics

-It forms part of a broader DW & BI solution designed from synthetic OLTP healthcare data, transformed and loaded using SSIS.

 ---